extension-js/extension.js/docs/MESSAGING.md

 `--output json` is arriving command by command.
 The envelope shape above is the target for all of them, and new code follows it.

+## Frozen contracts

+These shapes are parsed by tools and tests.
+Copy inside them may change, the shapes may not.

+- The schema-1 envelope and its `CODES`.
+Copy inside `error.message` may change.
+- The `ready.json` and `events.ndjson` provenance fields.
+- The debug grep format: `···` glyph, 8-character area, key=value pairs.
+- Card parse stability: the `🧩 Extension.js` head, the 15-character label column, the
+  4-space row indent, empty rows omitted.
+Adding a row is shape-compatible.
+The column width and the head must not move.
+- The four `messaging.ts` copies stay byte-identical (see below).
+- `pnpm check:prose` applies to all message strings.
+- The current channel-to-stream mapping (see deferred deviations).

+## Deferred deviations

+Known departures from the target, accepted on purpose.
+Do not fix them piecemeal.

+- Human output does not yet split across stdout and stderr by channel.
+The harnesses were recently migrated onto the current mapping, so re-splitting is churn without payoff for now.
+The mapping itself is frozen above.
+- The browser runner still writes through raw `console` calls: 113 call sites across 23 files bypass the develop `humanLine` sink.
+Unifying them is a seam behind one primitive in the canonical `messaging.ts`, starting with the browsers-lib banner.
+Until then, new code in that bundle uses the existing catalog functions, never a new raw `console` call.

 ## Where the copy lives

 Message strings live in a `messages.ts` beside the code that prints them.
 The shared primitives